 - Refrigerate: To extend the life of your banana bread by up to about a week, refrigerate it after wrapping tightly.

 - Freeze: I like to keep some bread on hand in the freezer for unexpected overnight company.
 It will freeze well for up to 3 months.
 Use freezer wrap or a heavy freezer bag.
 I like to freeze mine in slices for easier thawing.

 - Cool it!
 Allow your bread cool completely before storing it to prevent mold from developing faster due to the condensation of the warm bread.
 Take out of the pan immediately after cooking and turn upside down on a cooling rack so that the bottom does not become too moist.

 - Lemon Almond Poppyseed Quickbread

 - 1/2 cup butter softened

 - 2 eggs

 - Heat oven to 375F.
-Grease and flour 15x10-inch jelly roll pan.
+Grease and flour a 9x13 pan.
 For the bars, in a large bowl, beat together sugar, sour cream, butter, and eggs until creamy.
 Blend in bananas and vanilla extract.
 Add flour, baking soda, salt, and blend for 1 minute.
 Stir in walnuts.

 - Spread batter evenly into pan.
 Bake 20 to 25 minutes or until golden brown.

-- Meanwhile, for frosting, heat butter in a large saucepan over medium heat until boiling.
+- For frosting, heat butter in a large saucepan over medium heat until boiling.
 Let the butter turn a delicate brown and remove from heat immediately.

 - Add powdered sugar, vanilla extract and milk.
 Whisk together until smooth (it should be thicker than a glaze but thinner than frosting).
 Using a spatula, spread the brown butter frosting over the warm bars (the frosting will be easier to spread while the bars are still warm).